tuttlelm/pyHXExpress/Documentation/01_Overview.md

 The minimum required columns** in a metadf file are 'Index' (integer row identifier that becomes the 'data_id' in outputs),'file' (the filename with extension for tabular data or the peptide folder name for SpecExport data),'sample' (sample name),'start_seq' (begin residue number),'end_seq' (end residue number),'peptide_range' (begin-end),'charge' (integer charge state), and 'peptide' (correct single letter sequence).
 Any additional columns are allowed and will be ignored.

 **If there are any peptide modifications, the user will need to manually create or modify the inferred metadf file to include a 'modification' column that contains any peptide modification present for each peptide.
 A phosphorylation modification (+HPO3) would be indicated by the composition: 'H:1 P:1 O:3'.
-The number of exchangable protons should be indicated by e.g. 'Hex:4'.
+If the modification has exchangable protons, they should be indicated by e.g. 'Hex:4'.

 #### III.
 The User Configuration File